javvycrypto/the-ticker-project/README.md

 1. Clone the project
 2. Run <code>npm install</code>
 3. Create an account on <a href="https://infura.io/">Infura</a>
-4. Pate parameters you get from infura in config.json
+4. Place parameters you get from infura in config.json
 5. Run <code>node tickerServer.js</code>
 6. Send API requests